GermanPearls/time-tracker/readme.txt

 == Changelog ==

+= 3.0.3 =
+* Fix: Fix activation problems when using WPForms

 = 3.0.2 =
 * Improvement: Extended plugin requirement to EITHER Contact Forms 7 OR WP Forms as per their preference